kamilGar/InvoicingSystem/README.md

 # InvoicingSystemKamilGar
-Project created as part of Java bootcamp
+Project created as a part of Java bootcamp